adam-rumpf/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 ### Summary

-In this lesson we have extended the linear regression model by allowing multiple predictors.
+In this chapter we have extended the linear regression model by allowing multiple predictors.
 This allows us to account for confounding variables and make more sophisticated models.
 The interpretation and evaluation of the model changes.

 ## Homework Problems